maaaxinfinity/ArsMagica2-5/README.md

 - Added an enormous amount of new spell icons
 - Added compat with Not Enough Items and Magic Bees
 - Added recipes for multiple previously uncraftable items
-- Added multiple new items, blocks and contraptions with utility
+- Added multiple new items, blocks, contraptions and rituals with utility
 - Added and changed multiple core mod mechanics
 - Re-added and implemented multiple lost and unfinished features
 - Refined Altar, Burnout, Leveling and Bosses